emonty/pyos/docs/cloud_files.md

 To create a Temporary URL, you must first set a key that only you know.
 This key can be any arbitrary sequence as it is for encoding your account.
 Once the key is set, you should not change it while you still want others to be able to access your temporary URL.
 If you change it, the TempURL becomes invalid (within 60 seconds, which is the cache time for a key) and others will not be allowed to access it.

-When setting the key, you can either provide your own value, or let `pyrax` create the key for you by not passing in a value.
+When setting the key, you can either provide your own value, or let `pyos` create the key for you by not passing in a value.

     cf.set_temp_url_key()
     # - or -